ssfsx17/fight-rpg/10-Super-Actions.md

 - Attempts to cause 5 damage.
 - Requires 3 Move tokens to dodge, rather than 2.
+- Can be done as a reaction to any non-super projectile.
+If used as such a reaction, then the Super Projectile is undodgeable and unblockable.
 - When blocked, it still does a minimum of 1 damage.
 - Maximum version attempts to cause 7 damage instead.